slider navigation

 Biography

 Film director.
-His documentary films have been screened and awarded at main documentary film festivals around the globe, counting 2021 CPH:DOX main competition, HotDocs, DOC NYC, Krakow IFF, Shanghai IFF, Dok Leipzig, and many others.
+His documentary films have been screened and awarded at main documentary film festivals around the globe, counting 2021 CPH:DOX main competition, HotDocs, Sundance, DOC NYC, Krakow IFF, Shanghai IFF, Dok Leipzig, and many others.
 His 2021 feature-length film Life of Ivanna won the Zurich Film Festival’s Gran Prix for best documentary film, among many other prestigious awards.
-His works have also been screened at SVT (Swedish National Television), RUV (Icelandic National Broadcasting) PTS (Taiwan Television), Current Time Television (Czech Republic), BBC The Why, and many others.
+His works have been screened at SVT (Swedish National Television), RUV (Icelandic National Broadcasting) PTS (Taiwan Television), Current Time Television (Czech Republic), BBC The Why, and many others.

 Yulia Vishnevets